massbitprotocol/helloworld-rust-project/README.md

 For the node, you will be also implementing a service to receive a transaction (POST/GET) from end user where POST transaction is to create a new pokemen or update an existing one, and GET transaction with the given `name` is to return the json object of that pokemon `name`.
 You can use[ json_rpc](https://github.com/paritytech/jsonrpc) for this service.

+For your productivity, you can try to use handy-library to derive Serialize/Deserialize the json object.

 ## Delivery

 1. Github repo